5 Steps to Take When Falsely Accused of Domestic Violence

 If your family members hear about the allegations, they may shut you out of their lives.
 Let your loved ones know about the false allegations and your accuser’s behavior to make them more inclined to believe you.

 Provide your attorney with any evidence and information related to the accusations to create a timeline leading up to the alleged incident.
 Collect any types of communication involving the accuser, such as text messages, voice mails, e-mails, letters, etc. If there were any witnesses or those who were aware of your whereabouts when the alleged incident occurred, create a list with those individuals' names and contact information.

 Being falsely accused of domestic violence can lead to being subject to a restraining order.
 Do not attempt to confront or speak to your accuser or face further legal consequences.
 If the accuser attempts to contact you, do not answer since such attempts could be a trap.

 5) Change Your Login Information

-From bank and social media accounts to cellphones and computers, you must change your passwords immediately.
+From the bank and social media accounts to cellphones and computers, you must change your passwords immediately.
 Your accuser could log into those accounts and pretend to be you in order to further damage your credibility and innocence.

 If you are facing false allegations of domestic violence in San Bernardino, contact the Law Office of Dennis Kuntz today at (909) 200-4045 for a free consultation.
 Do not hesitate to let us fight for you right away!